ALSADO-Inh-Aleksander-Sadowski/.github/profile/README.md

-# Open-source in German manufacturing
+# Bringing open-source to German manufacturing

 [ALSADO](https://www.alsado.de) is a privately owned company, focussing on bringing open-source-software to German manufacturing, especially to small and medium-sized enterprises (SMEs).